Score-Based Diffusion Models in Infinite Dimensions: A Malliavin Calculus Perspective: Methodology

 Our goal now is to show that, due to the linearity of the drift term $A u(t)$ in the SPDE \eqref{eq:spde} and the state-independence of the noise $Q^{1/2} dW_t$, the covering vector field $v_h(r)$ is adapted to the filtration $\{\mathcal{F}_r\}_{r \geq 0}$.
-This adaptedness simplifies the Skorokhod integral to an It\^o integral with respect to the cylindrical Wiener process $W_t$
+In fact, $v_h(r)$ is \emph{deterministic}, which implies adaptedness trivially.
+This simplifies the Skorokhod integral to an It\^o integral with respect to the cylindrical Wiener process $W_t$

 A substitution of \eqref{defC} into \eqref{Ito} yields